Unified pricing rules were enacted by the end of 2019, and every publisher must have made the changes accordingly.

 For this reason, set the same price floor for SSPs as the floor value you added in Google Ad Manager if you want a header bidding line item to win.

 Since we believe that you have been in the advertising space for a while, you might have an understanding of how the CPM rates vary from one region to another.
-For example, CPM rates are usually higher in the tier 1 countries (e.g. United States, United Kingdom, etc.).
-So, it is very important to know the geographies that are performing best for your business and then add the UPRs accordingly.
+For example, CPM rates are usually higher in tier 1 countries (e.g., the United States, the United Kingdom, etc.).
+So, it is very important to know the geographies performing best for your business and then add the UPRs accordingly.

-To do that, you can simply go to Google Ad Manager and create the Ad Exchange Historical report.
+To do that, you can simply go to Google Ad Manager and create the Historical report.
 Select the Country dimension and metrics Total Average eCPM and Total fill rate.

-Now, group the countries that are performing closely in terms of CPM (+/-0.05 CPM) and put them into the same pricing rule.
-For the other countries that have significant differences in the CPM rate, the UPRs shall have to be created separately on the basis of the fill rate.
+Now, group the countries performing closely in CPM (+/-0.05 CPM) and put them into the same pricing rule.
+The UPRs shall have to be created separately based on the fill rate for the other countries with significant differences in the CPM rate.

-As Anonymous branding type wasn’t supported by IAB’s ads.txt and apps-ads.txt standards, Google UPRs allow only Branded or Semi-transparent.
-So, if you haven’t set the inventory type as Semi-transparent, Google will consider it as a Branded inventory and will display the complete URL where the ads will be served.
+IAB’s ads.txt and apps-ads.txt standards didn’t support Anonymous branding, so Google UPRs allow only Branded or Semi-transparent.
+So, if you haven’t set the inventory type as Semi-transparent, Google will consider it a Branded inventory and display the complete URL where the ads will be served.

-Getting access to Branded inventories is a dream for advertisers as the ad-buying becomes more transparent for them.
+Access to Branded inventories is a dream for advertisers as ad-buying becomes more transparent.
 And if you’re not setting a floor for such inventories, advertisers may buy the ad inventories at a lower cost.
-So, make sure that the price floor for such premium ad inventories is higher than the Semi-transparent inventories.
+So, ensure that the price floor for premium ad inventories is higher than the Semi-transparent inventories.

-In such cases, do not forget to set separate sub-pricing rules for different ad units.
-Because if not done, it may reduce the ad fill rate of your ad inventories and consequently, lower ad revenue.
+Do not forget to set separate sub-pricing rules for different ad units in such cases.
+Because if not done, it may reduce the ad fill rate of your ad inventories and, consequently, lower ad revenue.

-Reconsidering the above example, you can set pricing sub-rule 1 for 970×250 ad unit, and sub-rule 2 for 728×90.
-Besides, you can also create pricing rules for all sizes by selecting Set pricing for everyone and all sizes in order to keep the fill rate high.
+Reconsidering the above example, you can set pricing sub-rule 1 for 970×250 ad units and sub-rule 2 for 728×90.
+Besides, you can also create pricing rules for all sizes by selecting Set pricing for everyone and all sizes to keep the fill rate high.

-Google Unified Pricing Rules allow publishers to set an advertiser-specific and brand-specific price floor.
-However, advertiser-level and brand-level pricing rules apply to only authorized Buyers and Open Bidding demand.
-You cannot set pricing on an advertiser-level or brand-level for remnant line items (and that includes header bidding also).
+Google Unified pricing rules allow publishers to set an advertiser-specific and brand-specific price floor.
+However, advertiser-level and brand-level pricing rules apply only to Authorized Buyers and Open Bidding demand.
+You cannot set the pricing on an advertiser-level or brand-level for remnant line items (including header bidding).

 As of now, you can specify 50 advertisers per pricing rule.
-So, to manage the channel conflict, group the competing advertisers and set a high price floor under pricing rule.
+So, to manage the channel conflict, group the competing advertisers and set a high price floor under the pricing rule.
 This will boost the ad fill rate and overall ad revenue.
-But make sure that the advertisers that are brand unsafe are listed under Protections and blocked.
+But ensure that the brand-unsafe advertisers are listed under Protections and blocked.